publishpress/PublishPress-Future/readme.txt

 = [1.2] =

-* Changed wording from "Expiration Date" to "Post Expirator" and moved the configuration options to the "Settings" tab.
+* Changed wording from "Expiration Date" to "PublishPress Future" and moved the configuration options to the "Settings" tab.
 * Added shortcode tag [postexpirator] to display the post expiration date within the post ** Added new setting for the default format
 * Fixed bug where expiration date was removed when a post was auto saved